An information field theory approach to Bayesian state and parameter estimation in dynamical systems: Methodology

+The goal is to perform the inference over the induced finite-dimensional function space $F = \cup_{x_0 \in \mathbb{R}^{d_x}} F_{x_0}$.
 In variational inference, one starts by defining a collection of candidate probability densities $\mathcal{Q}$.
 An element $q$ of $\mathcal{Q}$ is typically referred to as ``the guide.''
 Then, one selects a $q$ in $\mathcal{Q}$ by minimizing the KL divergence between it and the posterior $p(w,x_0,\theta|y)$:

 Directly minimizing the KL divergence is not possible because its evaluation depends on the intractable posterior.
 However, one can show that minimizing the KL divergence is equivalent to maximizing the evidence lower bound (ELBO)~\citep{kingma2013auto}: